HaoJianJian/cangku/gitskills/README.md

 # gitskills
-create a naw branch dev
+#create a naw branch is quick AND simple